Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-24-sweet-rice-wine.md

 This dessert comes from warm memories of the fragrance of rice wine.
 Everytime my mom made a big batch, all of it would be eaten by the end of the week.
 When I moved, I made many attempts to replicate this dessert, but there were many failures before I figured out the best way to maintain a warm environment suited for distiller yeast activity.
 I remember the dessert from my childhood was strong and oftentimes bitter - my mom's recipe used the dangerous addition of sugar, which gave the yeast an additional food source to turn into alcohol.
 I prefer my recipe without the added sugar, as the dessert ends up much sweeter this way, although with lower alcohol content - not a bad thing depending who you ask.

+##### Variations

 This recipe uses sweet glutinous rice which is short-grain white rice.
 I've yet to attempt this recipe with my childhood preference of black glutinous rice.
 The resulting dessert is chewy, with the nuttiness of the grain complementing the light rice fragrance.
 In my memory it was a whole other dish in comparison to the light, sweet and bubbly dessert in this recipe.

+##### Toppings

+Some classic toppings are cooked mung bean or glutinous rice balls to add some chewiness to an otherwise soft, watery dessert.
+The flavor of the wine can be changed with additional water or yakult.

+##### Distiller's Yeast

+The [distiller's yeast](https://en.wikipedia.org/wiki/Jiuqu) contains a specific combination of yeasts, bacteria and molds (Aspergillus and Rhizopus).
+The enzymes produced by the yeast and bacteria allow the starches and sugars in the glutinous rice to break down into simple carbohydrates and alcohol.

 Sourcing the distiller's yeast balls may prove difficult.
 I found some at a local 99 Ranch with the help of a store associate who was just as surprised as me when we found it on the top shelf of the sugar section.
 In the reagents, I've listed a random Amazon store to show what it looks like but feel free to source from elsewhere.